jsarraffe/Topological-sorting/README.txt

 	My development platform is MSI 15.6" GS65 on Windows 10

-    EXTRA CREDIT:

-        I implemented the graph using an adjacency list.
-        I used the queue based source removal algorithm to do my topological sorting.

 	Open this project in Clion.

 	In pycharm type CTRL+ALT+S, and  go to the  make sure that you have a compiler selected.
 I have MinGW as mine.